-I adore flowers and love gardening so summer is one of my favorite times of the year.
+I adore flowers and love gardening so spring is one of my favorite times of the year.
 It’s no surprise then that flowers make an appearance in my work from time to time (well, most of the time).

 As artists, we are constantly reflecting on the motivations behind our ceramics.
 Where does our work come from, and what makes our work (and us!) so unique and individual?

 I have a love for flowers, especially wildflowers, that I can trace back to when I was a young boy.
 My step-grandfather, Charles Parsons, has always been a great inspiration for me—for 18 years he owned Coldwell Florist in Spokane, Washington, and after ‘retirement’ he worked for 15 years as Instructor of Horticulture at Spokane Community College.
 Floral design, plant propagation, landscaping—these are all areas of Charlie’s expertise.
 But he also has a great love for plants that flower naturally in the wild, and some of my fondest memories were chasing wildflowers with my grandfather.

 Wildflowers are usually as delicate as they are beautiful.
 Sometimes only a few inches tall, their cycles might last a brief couple of days to a week, and each warm spring day welcomes new growth, and new flowers.
 If you live in the mountains, you can follow blooms with the elevation as the snow recedes; but even the first few weeks of spring on the flatlands are a riot of flowers that will disappear with the heat of summer.